loda-lang/loda-programs/programs/oeis/list6.md

 * [A315697](http://oeis.org/A315697) ([L22 program](315/A315697.asm)): Coordination sequence Gal.6.621.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315698](http://oeis.org/A315698) ([L31 program](315/A315698.asm)): Coordination sequence Gal.5.302.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315699](http://oeis.org/A315699) ([L15 program](315/A315699.asm)): Coordination sequence Gal.6.637.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315700](http://oeis.org/A315700) ([L10 program](315/A315700.asm)): Coordination sequence Gal.6.638.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315701](http://oeis.org/A315701) ([L25 program](315/A315701.asm)): Coordination sequence Gal.4.136.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315704](http://oeis.org/A315704) ([L21 program](315/A315704.asm)): Coordination sequence Gal.4.137.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315706](http://oeis.org/A315706) ([L19 program](315/A315706.asm)): Coordination sequence Gal.5.294.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.